spicetify/docs/docs/getting-started.md

 ## Basic Usage

-After installing Spicetify, and the Spicetify's Marketplace, you can now use it to customize your Spotify client using all the available **extensions** and **themes** found in the Marketplace.
+After installing Spicetify and Spicetify's Marketplace, you can use it to customize your Spotify client using all the available **extensions** and **themes** found in the Marketplace.

 ### Updating